tzero86/playwright_poc/README.md

 # PlayItRight POC

-Exploring Playwright with python these days, so I thought I'll create a repo to help anyone interested to get started with Playwright Python Automated Testing a bit quicker.
+I'm exploring Playwright with Python these days, so I thought I'll create a repo to help anyone interested to get started with Playwright Python Automated Testing a bit quicker.

 This is just a bare-bones template with some minimal examples and functionalities, you can quickly get started and build on top of it to make it meet your needs.